 There are the usual heavies and slick criminals.
 Lots of fights and chases, stuntman Tom Steele and team being kept pretty busy.
 There’s a Tennessee/riverboat thread to the plot.
 All good, clean fun.

 Then soon after, in 1948, Clayton was back.
 Adventures of Frank and Jesse James is another Republic serial.

 This one has Frank in it (Steve Darrell).
 Again it’s 13 fifteen- or twenty-minute episodes for boys to thrill to.
 It has the same plot: badmen are committing crimes and blackening the James boys’ spotless reputation.
 Frank and Jesse have to catch them and stop this naughtiness.
 There are collapsing mines, exploding bombs, and runaway coaches.

 The trailer on YouTube tells us that “the most fearless adventurers in the West join the forces of law and order to prevent desperadoes from committing crimes in their name”.
 And it assures us that “the screen explodes with exciting danger!”
 Bet you can’t wait.

-Soon after, TV gave us another Jesse in the shape of a young (and very good) Lee van Cleef.
-In the Stories of the Century: Frank and Jesse James half-hour black and white, two detectives (goodies, this time), one male and one female (Jim Davis and Mary Castle) are on the trail of Jesse and Frank (Richard Travis).
+Soon after, TV gave us another Jesse in the shape of a young (and very good) Lee Van Cleef.
+In the Stories of the Century: Frank and Jesse James half-hour black and white episode, two detectives (goodies, this time), one male and one female (Jim Davis and Mary Castle) are on the trail of Jesse and Frank (Richard Travis).

-Actually, this is, by comparison anyway, quite historically accurate - no pretense at the innocence or saintliness of the James Gang.
+Actually, this is, by comparison anyway, slightly more historically accurate - no pretense at the innocence or saintliness of the James Gang anyway.
 Directed by William Witney and written by Maurice Tombragel, it goes for a semi-documentary approach.

 It was also quite big-budget for a short TV program.
 There’s a train and loads of riders, wagons and stunts, with a big shoot-out after a train robbery.